philnash/philna.sh/_posts/2020-01-15-test-signed-cookies-in-rails.md

   test "should set cookies when getting the index" do
     get root_url
     assert_response :success
-    assert_equal cookies["simple"], "Hello, I am easy to read." jar = ActionDispatch::Cookies::CookieJar.build(request, cookies.to_hash)
+    assert_equal "Hello, I am easy to read.", cookies["simple"] jar = ActionDispatch::Cookies::CookieJar.build(request, cookies.to_hash)
-    assert_equal jar.signed["protected"], "Hello, I can be read, but I can't be tampered with." assert_equal jar.encrypted["private"], "Hello, I can't be read or tampered with." end end
+    assert_equal "Hello, I can be read, but I can't be tampered with.", jar.signed["protected"] assert_equal "Hello, I can't be read or tampered with.", jar.encrypted["private"] end end
 ```